Connect to a Pydio Cells server using the command line

 See the respective help pages of the various commands to get detailed explanation and some examples.

+For the very first run, use './cec configure' to begin the command-line based configuration wizard.
 This will guide you through a quick procedure to get you up and ready in no time.

 - ./cec clear - Clear current configuration